-Sometimes a small vessel tears after an accident and it releases inflammatory substances in the neck, causing swelling and pain.
+Sometimes a small vessel tears after an accident and releases inflammatory substances in the neck, causing swelling and pain.

-A: You may feel signs and symptoms of whiplash immediately after the injury or they may not show up for several days.
+A: You might feel symptoms of whiplash immediately after the injury, or they can show up several days later.
 Common signs of whiplash include:

 A: Yes.
 Some people are more prone to having whiplash after an accident.
 Risk factors identified through research include: